-- Use pre-built trusses, instead of large (2 x 10 and 2 x 12) joists or rafters, if you are paying high labor cost for the work.
+- Use pre-built trusses, instead of large (2 x 10 and 2 x 12) joists or rafters, if you are paying high labour costs for the work.
 Pre-built trusses are simpler to install and contain openings for running wires and pipes.

 Testing, however, has revealed that walls framed in the old way are nearly always stronger than they need to be.
-Which also means that they are more expensive than they need to be.
+This also means that they are more expensive than they need to be.

-However, there are alternatives ways to build walls which use smaller dimension lumber, space the framing member further apart, or both.
-Using such non-traditional methods cost less money initially or leads to savings over the long run.
+However, there are alternatives to building walls which use smaller dimension lumber, space the framing member further apart or both.
+Using such non-traditional methods costs less money initially or leads to savings over the long run.

-A partition wall is a non-bearing wall. it merely divides one space from the other and supports nothing.
-A partition wall can be removed and nothing is lost to the structure of the house; similarly, one can be erected anywhere in the house to divide space as long as the resulting room size meet the building code.
+A partition wall is a non-bearing wall to merely divides one space from the other and supports nothing.
+Similarly, one can be erected anywhere in the house to divide space as long as the resulting room size meets the building code.

-Distinguishing an interior non-bearing wall from an interior bearing one is tricky and usually is best left to an expert unless you are thoroughly familiar with the framing of your house, have and can interpret the blueprints, or know how loads are calculated.
+Distinguishing an interior non-bearing wall from an interior bearing one is best left to an expert unless you are thoroughly familiar with the framing of your home and can interpret the blueprints.

 Load Bearing Walls

-Bearing means that the wall is supporting something above it-part of the roof, floor joist overhead, and so forth.
-These walls cannot be removed without temporary support of what is being supported from above, then putting something in its place-a new wall,a beam,of such-that does the work of supporting the weight above.
-Most exterior walls are bearing walls, although those that are at the end of gables or shed roof are technically not classified as load bearing.
-Some interior walls are load bearing.
-Construction which involves removal or replacing of a bearing wall requires a building permit almost every where in North America.
+Bearing means that the wall is supporting something above it-part of the roof, a floor joist overhead, and so forth.
+These walls cannot be removed without temporary support of what is being supported from above, then putting something in its place a new wall, a beam, of such-that, that does the work of supporting the weight above.
+Most exterior walls are bearing walls, although those that are at the end of gables or shed roofs are technically not classified as load-bearing.
+Some interior walls are load-bearing.
+The construction which involves the removal or replacement of a bearing wall requires a building permit almost everywhere in North America.

 Joe S. on March 29, 2016: